rpellerin/rpellerin.github.io/content/hiring-interviews.md

 - Do they do code reviews?
 How often?
 What is the process?
 How do they get code merged?
 - Agile methodology?
 - How many hours a week?
 - Do they track their time?
 Ticket-based tracking?
-Jenkis?
 Jira?
 Redmine?
 - Visual regression testing?
 Browserstack.com?
 Unit/functional/integration testing?
 What tools?
 - Languages?
 Frameworks?
 Libraries?
 - Can we dress as we please? (shorts in Summer?)